 No, my blues come from something I think most would find weird, unexpected, and maybe even unnoticed…and yet, I’m wondering if any of you can relate?

-I have realized and acknowledge that there are holiday season issues and stresses that can also contribute to these feelings.
+Anyway, what I am trying to say is that I have realized and acknowledge that there are holiday season issues and stresses that can also contribute to these feelings.
 They can be a result of a crazy holiday schedule, trying to manage all the Christmas shopping, decorating, preparations, family mealtimes and trying to steal a moment here and there to watch those favorable Christmas shows…so frankly, exhaustion does come into play.
 However, my “holiday blues” feels like it goes beyond scheduling issues.
 I decided to spend some time digging deeper within myself to see why I may be feeling this way, after all I owe it to my husband, family and myself to investigate this emotional wreckage I’m feeling during what is supposed to be “the most wonderful time of the year!”

 You see I grew up in an amazing home where my parents put an INCREDIBLE emphasis on Christmas, the whole holiday season in fact!
 They went above and beyond by making Christmas magical, memorable, and filled with tons of anticipation and suspense for Santa.
 I think I believed in Santa until I was 12, and even then, I still wanted to believe thinking that just maybe, he really was real and not believing might cause me to miss out on that special gift!!
 My parents did a fantastic job of creating suspense, buying that special gift and instilling the most amazing family traditions during the Christmas season…and did I mention my birthday is Christmas Eve?!!
 That made it even more special.
 Christmas Eve was filled with family gatherings, carol singing and other special moments that I carried with me into my adult life.